senacor/elasticsearch-evolution/README.md

 -   runs on Java 8, 9, 10 and 11
 -   runs on Spring-Boot 1.5, 2.0 and 2.1
 -   highly configurable (e.g. location(s) of your migration files, migration files format pattern)
--   placeholder substitution in migration files
+-   placeholder substitution in migration scripts
 -   easily extendable to your needs
--   supports microservices / multiple parallel running instances via logical Database locks
+-   supports microservices / multiple parallel running instances via logical database locks
 -   ready to use default configuration
 -   line comments in migration files